 - The first year your baby gets the flu vaccine, we recommend two doses spaced a minimum of thirty days apart.

-- Getting your annual flu shot not only provides you with protection - it also helps to protect those who are at higher risk such as babies and the elderly who are too young to get the vaccine.
+- Getting your annual flu shot not only provides you with protection - it also helps to protect those who are at higher risk such as babies who are too young to get the vaccine and the elderly.

-- The flu viruses can change each year, so scientists study these changes and use this information to develop the next season’s flu vaccine.
-This is why we get vaccinated every year.
+- The flu viruses can change each year, so it is important to get vaccinated every year.
+Scientists study these changes and use this information to develop the next season’s flu vaccine.

-- After receiving the flu shot, there are a few common side effects to be aware of including: soreness at the site, body aches and low grade fever.
+- There are a few common side effects to be aware of after receiving the flu shot, which include soreness at the site of injection, body aches and a low grade fever.

 - Those with an egg allergy can receive the flu vaccine.
 If you have had a severe allergic reaction to egg then we recommend that the vaccine be given in a medical facility with your health provider present to manage any allergic reaction should one occur.